Tensor Tomography on Asymptotically Hyperbolic Surfaces: Introduction

-$\bullet$ Second, in the case where $(M,g)$ is the Poincar\'e disk, we show that the iterated-tt representative of an even rank symmetric tensor field splits into components whose X-ray transforms live on orthogonal subspaces of an $L^2$-type space on $\G$.
-This provides insights into a full range decomposition and characterization of the X-ray transform over tensor fields of arbitrary even rank, see Corollary~\ref{thm:range} and Theorem~\ref{thm:moments} below.
+$\bullet$ Second, we give a template for the reconstruction of an iterated-tt even tensor from its X-ray transform, emphasizing that some steps require results which exist in the literature of simple surfaces, but are still open in the AH case.
+We then show that all steps of this template can be successfully and explicitly carried out when $(M^\circ,g)$ is the Poincar\'e disk.
+Moreover, in this case the iterated-tt representative of a symmetric tensor field splits into components whose X-ray transforms live on {\em orthogonal} subspaces of an $L^2$-type space on $\G$.
+This provides insights into a full range decomposition and characterization of the X-ray transform over tensor fields of arbitrary order, see Corollary~\ref{thm:range} and Theorem~\ref{thm:moments} below.
 Finally, we provide two approaches to explicitly reconstruct this representative from either its X-ray transform (see Theorem \ref{thm:reconsXray} below), or the associated normal operator of the latter (see Theorem \ref{thm:recons_normal} below).
-The approach to Theorem \ref{thm:reconsXray} mirrors the template laid out in \cite{Monard2015a} for the Euclidean disk.
-In this template, the reconstruction of higher-order tensor components requires the construction of appropriate geodesically invariant distributions with one-sided fiberwise Fourier content, to be paired with {X-ray} data.
-This construction is geometry-specific, and we carry it out here for the Poincar\'e disk.
+The approach used to prove Theorem \ref{thm:reconsXray} mirrors the template laid out in \cite{Monard2015a,Kay2025} for the Euclidean disk.
+In this template, the reconstruction of the tt components requires the construction of appropriate geodesically invariant distributions with one-sided fiberwise Fourier content, to be paired with {X-ray} data.
+This geometry-specific construction is generally an open question, and is resolved here for the Poincar\'e disk.

-We should mention that both steps in the above agenda are inherently two-dimensional.
+We should mention that both features above are inherently two-dimensional.
 The first one may admit an analogue on AH manifolds of general dimension by considering the higher-dimensional analogues of $\eta_{\pm}$, though the details are more technical.
-The second step leverages crucially the notion of fiberwise holomorphicity relative to the circle action on the tangent fibers, along with ideas on the algebraic properties of fiberwise holomorphic invariant distributions, which have yet to be generalized to higher-dimensional settings.
+The second step leverages crucially the notion of fiberwise holomorphicity relative to the circle action on the tangent fibers, along with ideas regarding the algebraic properties of fiberwise holomorphic invariant distributions, which have yet to be generalized to higher-dimensional settings.